jrmgx/etl-package/README.md

 - We transform the data a bit
 - We send back the transformed data into an API as JSON

-Yaml is optional, and it could have been a plain PHP array.
+Yaml is optional, it could have been a plain PHP array.

 ```yaml
 extract: